While metals like iron and steel offer various advantages, one of the biggest issues with them is oxidation.

 White vinegar (found in your kitchen) is an effective non-toxic solution that can react with the metals like steel.

 Also, because of its acidity, vinegar can treat the surface to promote paint adhesion.

-So, you can simply wipe down the galvanized surface with a clean rag before you paint over.
+So, you can simply wipe down the galvanized surface with a clean rag before you apply primer and paint over.

 Step 3.
 Apply the right paint